A Survey of Generative Categories and Techniques in Multimodal Generative Models: Introduction

-{}Recent survey literature provides valuable insights into multimodal machine learning, particularly regarding MLLMs. \cite{baltrusaitis_multimodal_2019} provides foundational insights into the broader context of multimodal machine learning, establishing essential frameworks and identifying core challenges that underpin current MLLM research.
-Specifically, it categorises multimodal machine learning into five core technical challenges: representation, translation, alignment, fusion, and co-learning, that address data heterogeneity, modality integration, and knowledge transfer across modalities. \cite{caffagni_revolution_2024} comprehensively reviews recent visual-based MLLMs, examining their architectures, strategies for aligning modalities, and diverse applications, including visual grounding and image generation. \cite{yu_aligning_2025} specifically addresses alignment algorithms for MLLMs, emphasizing human preference alignment across multiple modalities, while \cite{dang_explainable_2024} offers an extensive examination of interpretability and explainability within MLLMs, a critical factor for trustworthy AI. \cite{yin_survey_2024} offers a detailed account of how MLLMs are evolving to support finer granularity, broader modality and language coverage, and diverse application scenarios, while also advancing methods such as multimodal in-context learning, chain-of-thought reasoning, and LLM-aided visual understanding. \cite{liu_comprehensive_2024} offers a comprehensive overview of MLLMs across different modalities, emphasizing their wide-ranging applications and safety concerns. \cite{wang_multimodal_2025} delivers an in-depth exploration of multimodal Chain-of-Thought (MCoT) reasoning, showcasing its potential across diverse applications.
-Collectively, these surveys illustrate the rapid advancements and comprehensive efforts to enhance the functionality, interpretability, and safety of multimodal AI systems. \\ \\ To provide a comprehensive understanding of this evolving landscape, this survey is structured as follows: Section 2 first establishes the foundational concepts and background necessary to contextualize the subsequent analysis, then defines the scope and methodology adopted for this review.
-The main body of the survey begins in Section 3, where we delve into the historical progression of the six generative modalities previously outlined (T2T, T2I, T2M, T2V, T2HM, and T2-3D).
-Following this, Section 4 reviews the emergence and refinement of the four pivotal techniques: SSL, MoE, RLHF, and CoT, detailing their mechanisms and impact on model capabilities.
-Section 5 presents a cross-modal discussion, challenges, and architectural parallels observed across modalities, and analyzing cross-pollination between these modalities and techniques.
-Section 6 outlines key future research directions, including extensions of SSL to underexplored modalities, modular expert specialization, and CoT reasoning for non-text outputs.
-Section 7 concludes by summarizing overarching insights and reflecting on the trajectory toward a unified system.
+Recent survey literature provides valuable insights into multimodal machine learning, particularly regarding MGMs. \cite{baltrusaitis_multimodal_2019} provides foundational insights into the broader context of multimodal machine learning, establishing essential frameworks and identifying core challenges that support current MGMs research.
+Specifically, it categorises multimodal machine learning into five core technical challenges: representation, translation, alignment, fusion, and co-learning, that address data heterogeneity, modality integration, and knowledge transfer across modalities. \cite{caffagni_revolution_2024} comprehensively reviews recent visual-based MGMs, examining their architectures, strategies for aligning modalities, and diverse applications, including visual grounding and image generation. \cite{yu_aligning_2025} specifically addresses alignment algorithms for MGMs, emphasizing human preference alignment across multiple modalities, while \cite{dang_explainable_2024} offers an extensive examination of interpretability and explainability within MGMs, a critical factor for trustworthy AI. \cite{yin_survey_2024} offers a detailed account of how MGMs are evolving to support finer granularity, broader modality and language coverage, and diverse application scenarios, while also advancing methods such as multimodal in-context learning, chain-of-thought reasoning, and LLM-aided visual understanding. \cite{liu_comprehensive_2024} offers a comprehensive overview of MGMs across different modalities, emphasizing their wide-ranging applications and safety concerns. \cite{wang_multimodal_2025} delivers an in-depth exploration of multimodal Chain-of-Thought (MCoT) reasoning, showcasing its potential across diverse applications.
+Collectively, these surveys illustrate the rapid advancements and comprehensive efforts to enhance the functionality, interpretability, and safety of multimodal AI systems.